 "Now you have to say that!"
 The other children dodged away from the Hrruban female, who finally caught Alec up against the pillar supporting Hrrestan's porch.

 "Beep-beep!" she cried, and changed the symbol by tugging Alec's ear lobe.
 "Mrow!"

 "Uh-oh!"
-Alec yelled, and ran around, trying to catch someone else to be to move them along.
-Eonneh let out pleased little mutters at seeing younglings in play.
+Alec yelled, and ran around, trying to catch someone else to be It.